glyphr-studio/glyphr-studio-2-specs/design/Information_Architecture.md

 # Information Architecture
 The IA of a product is what pages exist, how the information is divided among them, and now navigation happens between them.

+Besides the Open Project page, navigation will be presented via titles / buttons in the upper left hand corner of the screen.
+There will one to three options: Page / Glyph / Panel, Page / Panel, or just Page.
+When one of these items is pressed, a list of available pages, glyphs, or panels will be displayed, allowing for navigation or in-page option selecting.

 Here are the names of the pages in Glyphr Studio

 * Open Project